 McMaster MD alumna helping Team Canada athletes

-Janet McMordie, a McMaster University ’13 MD alumna, is keeping Canadian athletes at the top of their games at the FISU (International University Sport Federation) 29th Summer Universiade 2017 in Taipei, Taiwan.
+Janet McMordie, a McMaster University ’13 MD alumna, is part of a six-physician group with Team Canada at the FISU Summer Universiade in Taipei, Taiwan.

 Janet McMordie, a McMaster University 2013 MD alumna, is keeping Canadian athletes at the top of their games at the FISU (International University Sports Federation) 29th Summer Universiade 2017 in Taipei, Taiwan.